yedgesonam/yedgesonam/README.md

 • Elevated coding standards, cutting code review time by 30% and delivering consistently high-quality solutions.
 Optimized CI/CD pipelines, reducing deployment time by 20% and enhancing UI/UX, which led to an increase in customer satisfaction.

-• Pioneered 100% cost-efficient software solutions and steered end-to-end development of the application to track project success, launch strategy, and performance monitoring analytics.

 • Analyzed the entire development lifecycle of the application and adapted quickly to changing project requirements and deadlines, ensuring timely delivery of deliverables.
 Created high-fidelity UI prototypes that streamlined the design process by 30%, accelerating project timelines.